NavarasP/AIMS-Fliutterapp/README.md

 3. Install dependencies: `flutter pub get`
 4. Run the app: `flutter run`

-> Note: Make sure you have Flutter and its dependencies installed on your development machine.
+> Note: Ensure you have Flutter and its dependencies installed on your development machine.

 ## Usage